Bayesian Uncertainty Estimation Under Complex Sampling: Asymptotic Covariance of the Pseudo-Posterior Distribution

-\end{theorem} The upper bound in Equation~\ref{scaleMLE} demonstrates that $\gamma$ injures the $\sqrt{N_{\nu}}$ convergence rate achieved for the MLE (under simple random sample of size, $N_{\nu}$, the population size) for the convergence of the pseudo-MLE.
+\end{theorem} The $\gamma$ upper bound in Equation~\ref{scaleMLE} demonstrates a multiplicative injury to $\sqrt{N_{\nu}}$ convergence rate achieved for the MLE (under simple random sample of size, $N_{\nu}$, the population size) in the case of the pseudo-MLE.
 The larger is $\gamma$, the more varied will be information in the samples around that for the population, which indicates a decreasing efficiency of the sampling design.
 The amount of injury would be higher for less efficient sampling designs.
 The maximum penalty paid is a uniformly inflated scale, which will produce wider confidence regions.
-Even in the case of simple random sampling of sample size, $n_{\nu} < N_{\nu}$, however, while the inclusion probabilities will be equal, the value will be less than $1$, so that the convergence rate is injured from $\sqrt{N_{\nu}}$ to $\sqrt{n_{\nu}}$, which is the same as the rate of the MLE under simple random sampling of size $n_{\nu}$.
-Thus the SRS design is a special case.
+Theorem \ref{pseudo-mle} does not restrict the possibility that some designs may be \emph{more} efficient than an SRS or that the efficiency varies by model parameter.

 Equation~\ref{warpMLE} demonstrates that the shape or geometry of the limiting distribution will be impacted in the case of unequal sampling inclusion probabilities.
 This ``warping" effect would be expected to be more pronounced in a highly-skewed proportion-to-size sampling design than in an unequally-weighted stratified sampling design with relatively few strata.
-The upper bound in Theorem \ref{pseudo-mle} does not restrict the possibility that some designs may be \emph{more} efficient than an SRS or that the efficiency varies by parameter.
-We demonstrate both of these phenomena via simulations in Section \ref{sec:sims}.
+We demonstrate both of these (warping and scaling) phenomena via simulations in Section \ref{sec:sims}.